daattali/beautiful-jekyll/_posts/2021-10-11-vembu-bdr-suite-v5.0-ga-release.md

   all about its new features.

 ---
+Vembu BDR Suite v5.0 is a complete Backup and disaster recovery solution tailored to protect workloads across Virtual, Physical, on-premises, Cloud services, and SaaS applications.

 After a long hiatus since version 4, Vembu finally released Vembu BDR Suite v5.0, a major release which embeds many interesting features and will bring a lot of value to your infrastructure with solid virtual machines backup solution.
 The focus has been put on covering on-premise and cloud environments as more and more customers are moving to a hybrid cloud approach.

-Vembu BDR Suite is a Windows or Linux installer and you can use it unrestricted for free during a 30 days trial period.
+Vembu BDR Suite is a Windows or Linux installer and you can use it unrestricted for free during a **30 days trial period**.

 [![](/img/vembu5-1.png)](https://www.vembu.com/vembu-bdr-suite-download/)